edersonschmeing/edersonschmeing/README.md

 Educational background

 - Undergraduate courses in Data Processing Technology.
-- Graduate courses in Design and Development of Object-Based Systems Internet Environment.
+- Graduate courses in Design and Development of Object-Based Systems for Internet Environment.
 - Master’s degree in Computer Science.

 Areas of knowledge and interest: